leslieDLcy/stoexsim/README.md

 ## License

-`stoexsim` was created by Y. Chen.
+`stoexsim` was created by Y. Chen and Benjamin.
 It is licensed under the terms of the MIT license.

 <!-- TODO: Tweak the standart out look of the CLI -->